Understanding Churn in the Digital Age

 1. Cohort Segmentation by Time

 Segmenting by time helps identify how cohorts from different periods behave.
 Ideally, you want to compare cohorts from a similar season or month.
-For instance, cohorts initialized in Q1 may differ significantly in behaviour from those in Q4 due to seasonal trends or promotional activities.
+For instance, cohorts initialised in Q1 may differ significantly in behaviour from those in Q4 due to seasonal trends or promotional activities.

 2. Behavioural Cohorts